-Biodiversity Net Gain (BNG) is a planning approach to new development that aims to leave nature in a measurably better state than it was found, resulting in a net gain for biodiversity.
+Biodiversity Net Gain (BNG) is a planning approach to new development that aims to leave nature in a measurably better state than it was before development occurred, resulting in a net gain for biodiversity.

-Yorkshire Wildlife Trusts’ approach to BNG is characterised by seeking the best, additional gains for nature, participation of local communities, and desirable developments to live and work.
+Yorkshire Wildlife Trust seeks the best, additional gains for nature, participation of local communities, and desirable developments to live and work.

 In practice, Yorkshire Wildlife Trust will assess each BNG opportunity on its individual merits, only engaging where the following principles are adhered to, and only where appropriate regulations and best practice have been (or will be) followed.